rpocklin/scroll-to-top/README.md

 In order to detect whether to show the scroll image, it uses a separate function which binds on `$(window).scroll` which is the same as most other plugins which do the same.
 If you don't want this, just make it always visible by adding the `visible` class to the `#scroll-to-top` anchor.

-If you do want to use this functionality but are concerned about performance, shim a `debounce` function in between `$(window).scroll` and the target function, i've found a value of around `50` is quite usable and has the added feature of only appearing once the user slows or stops scrolling for the first time.
+If you do want to use this functionality but are concerned about performance, shim a `debounce` function in between `$(window).scroll` and the target function, i've found a value of around `50` milliseconds is quite usable and has the added feature of only appearing once the user slows or stops scrolling for the first time.

 ### Comparison

 As part of a speed comparison I did, I found it very hard to use any benchmarking to reflect the quality/smoothness of the animations in different browsers/hardware, so I leave it up to you to simulate.

-Here is a list of the scroll plugins used in the [demo](http://htmlpreview.github.com/?https://github.com/rpocklin/scroll-to-top/master/demo.html)
+Here is a list of the scroll plugins used in the [demo](http://rawgithub.com/rpocklin/scroll-to-top/master/demo.html)

 1. [Kryogenix](http://kryogenix.org/code/browser/smoothscroll)
 2. [TweenLite - ScrollToPlugin](http://www.greensock.com/tweenlite/)